 Grinding the Garage Floor

 Next, if you have elected not to use a dust shroud and vacuum, be prepared for the dust that will follow.
 While the Diamabrush does not create as much dust as a typical 7″ concrete grinder with a turbo cup wheel, you will still have a small cloud of dust that will coat everything in your garage.

 When grinding wet, start by wetting the surface of the concrete that you are going to grind.
 It’s best to work in sections when you do this.
-Using the floor buffer with the Diamabrush attachment, start by grinding the surface of the concrete, slowly working the machine in a circular motion.
+Using the floor maintainer with the Diamabrush attachment, start by grinding the surface of the concrete, slowly working the machine in a circular motion.
 It will only take a few minutes to figure out how long to work an area before you need to move on.

 To check your work, use the hose to spray the area clean with a high pressure nozzle and then run your fingers across the surface.
 It should feel like medium grit sandpaper and have a more granular look.
 Continue this way, grinding the garage floor one section at a time until you are done.
 Make sure to work the machine all the way up against the stem walls of the garage floor, getting as close as you can.

 Because wet grinding can create quite the slurry, we recommend that before you blast a section clean, use a wet vac to suck up the majority of the slurry.
 This helps tremendously with keeping the amount of slurry that you hose out of your driveway down to a minimum.